oracle-livelabs/database/23cfree/create-java-schema/create-java-schema.md

     ![Eclipse workspace](images/eclipse-empty.png)

 5. On the left side Package Explorer, click the dropdown menu for JdbcDuality -> src/main/java/com.example.formula1 -> Connections.java.
 This is the first file we will observe.
 It shows the Connection string that every Java Class in this program will utilize to connect to the database.
+If you have changed your password in the last lab, please replace Welcome123 with your password.

     ![Java connection string](images/connections.png)